If it wasn't for futsal, I wouldn't be the player I am today.

 A lot of the moves I make originate from futsal.
 It's played in a very small space, and the ball control is different in futsal.
 And to this day my ball control is pretty similar to a futsal player's control.

 Over the years, it has become a key component in player development for both futsal and association athletes.
 Most full-field professionals competing at top levels grew up on a steady diet of futsal and street pickup, and the difference in caliber is unmistakable.
-The best of the best have cited small-sided soccer as foundational to their technical and tactical education.
+The best of the best have cited five-a-side soccer as foundational to their technical and tactical education.

 Not only was futsal the most accessible method of play, it was also the best training format.
 The confines of the space and the small number of players compelled both creativity and a heavy reliance on teamwork.
 The results have been nothing short of spectacular.
 Futsal has birthed Ronaldinho, Messi, Ronaldo, Falcao, Ricardinho, and many more.